-You’ll need a composter raised off the ground, preferably with separate bins, so you can have a compartment for new additions and another for compost that’s ready to spread.
+You’ll need a composter raised off the ground, preferably with separate bins, so you can have a compartment for new additions and another for compost ready to spread.

 Tip 2: Use traps

-Depending on the type used, traps can let you capture mice then let them go far from your home.
+Depending on the type used, traps can let you capture mice and then let them go far from your home.
 Unfortunately, this approach means you’ll have to be in close contact with live mice, which can be dangerous because they spread disease.